polygon-window/hangman423/README.md

 - The final function checks if the character entered by the user in the 'ask_for_input()' function is present in the randomly selected word chosen by the 'choose_word()' function.

+## milestone_4:

+milestone_4 contains a class called Hangman.
+This class contains updated versions of the functions from milestone_3 as class methods.
+The ask_for_input() method now checks if the user input is a single alphabetical character, converts it to lowercase, then passes that character to the check_guess() method and adds it to the list of guesses made by the user.

+The check_guess() method then checks if that letter is in the randomly selected word, if so then the word_guessed list is updated to show the users progress in the game.
+If the letter is not in the word, the user will be prompted that their guess was incorrect and that they have lost a life.